Internet Matters

 Set up Roblox parental controls to keep your child safe while they game.

-Set age restrictions
+Set content restrictions

 Manage chat settings